 This supports the thought that this section should be read as meditation guidance and should be evaluated as such, not as a philosophical treatise, which would be written in the style of a debate manual, as is the ninth chapter on wisdom.
 Buddhist meditation manuals, it should be noted, often urge the use of imagination to generate motivation, and this may simply be a case in which bodhisattvas are asked to imagine taking on the identity of another person and observe themselves through another’s eyes.
 On this reading, then, the whole section should not be taken as containing philosophical arguments, but as an imaginative motivational technique.

-We might note, also, that rGyal tshab rje, who, as we will see, himself supports the rationality reading, begins his commentary on verse 90 as follows:
+We might note, also, that rGyal tshab rje, who, we shall argue, himself supports the rationality reading, begins his commentary on verse 90 as follows:

 “How should one meditate on this?,” one might ask.
 One should first meditate on the fact that self and others are alike.
 “How?,” one might then ask.
 Just as one attempts to increase one’s own happiness and reduce one’s own suffering, one should attempt to increase others’ happiness and reduce others’ suffering.
 Thus, since the achievement of others’ happiness and the dispelling of their suffering is similar, one should see that all sentient beings are like oneself, and so one should protect them.